calder12/seed/src/_glossary/itcss.md

 ---
 title: "ITCSS"
 description: "ITCSS is a CSS architecture created by Harry Roberts.
-It's an acronym that stands for \"Inverted Triangle CSS\"."
+It's an acronym that stands for Inverted Triangle CSS."
 ---

 [ITCSS](http://itcss.io/) is a CSS architecture created by [Harry Roberts](https://twitter.com/csswizardry).